 Scholé provides them with a sounding board to think for themselves, validating their thoughts and allowing them to express their feelings on a topic.
 This approach teaches them that this is a worthy use of their time.

-These are all good Scholé ideas that are a great way to promote your child engaging with the learning process in a very pleasurable way.
+These are all good Scholé ideas that are a great way to promote your child's engagement with the learning process in a very pleasurable way.

 Reading and Scholé: building deeper learning through stories